Jaseci-Labs/jaseci/docs/docs/tutorials/CanoniCAI/3_dialogue_system.md

 Enter input text (Ctrl-C to exit)> my name is jason [{"entity_text": "jason", "entity_value": "name", "conf_score": 0.5514775514602661, "start_pos": 11, "end_pos": 16}]
 ```
-The output of this model is a list of dictionaries, each of which is one detected entitiy.
+The output of this model is a list of dictionaries, each of which is one detected entity.
 For each detected entity, `entity_value` is the type of entity, so in this case either `name` or `address`;
 and `entity_text` is the detected text from the input for this entity, so in this case the user's name or their address.